rajeshsharmadl/learn-electron/README.md

 Electron supports various technologies like NodeJs, Angular, Aasp.net Blazor, etc. to develop applications.

-A powerpoint presentation is also available above to download and know more about Electron.
-This PPT contains this tutorial as a presentation which can be used as reference.
-Those who want all the content of this tutorial in one place can also use this PPT file.
+A powerpoint presentation is also available above to download providing reference to those who like to read.

+This tutorial contains many chapters available as branches in this repository.
+Each branch contains material related to a particular subject.
+Go through each chapter to get thorough understanding.

+- Chapter 01: Introduction
+- Chapter 02: Why to use electron?
+- Chapter 03: How electron works
+- Chapter 04: